Insurance Agency Marketing: How To Run Google Ads For Your Agency If You’ve Never Run Them Before

 - On the next page, unselect “Display Network” from Networks.
 These almost never generate a positive direct ROI, which is what we want.

-- For locations, type the city your insurance agency resides in.
+- For locations, type the city your insurance agency marketing campaign resides in.
 Depending on the size of your city, you may need to select “radius” to get the outskirts of town.
 Choose a region that covers approximately half an hour of driving distance to your location maximum.

 - If you’re in North America, delete the pre-existing languages until it says “All Languages”.
 You want to do this rather than target a specific language like English or French because some people have their OS primary language set to something other than the dominant language of the country.
 But unless you’re a heavily multilingual region (think Quebec in Canada) most people will be able to read the dominant language just fine.